Impact

 Risk and Exploitability

-The CVSS score of 7.0 indicates high severity and, coupled with an unavailable EPSS score and absence from CISA’s KEV catalog, the use‑after‑free nature suggests a high potential for denial of service or privilege escalation.
+The CVSS score of 7.8 indicates high severity and, coupled with an EPSS score of < 1% and absence from CISA’s KEV catalog, the use‑after‑free nature suggests a high potential for denial of service or privilege escalation.
 The attack vector is likely local or network based, involving unusual or malicious connection‑tracking helper usage that triggers the unregister routine.
-Because any packet that causes the helper to be removed can expose the flaw, the risk is significant for systems running vulnerable netfilter configurations.
+Because any packet that causes the helper to be removed can expose the flaw, the risk remains significant for systems running vulnerable netfilter configurations.

 OpenCVE Enrichment